luisqtr/exciteometer/docs/1_UserManual.md

 To use the external wearable, it is necessary to download the middleware software called `Excite-O-Meter | Devices`.
 It works as a bridge between the communication protocol from the device (e.g., Bluetooth Low Energy) and the LSL data captured in Unity.

 The `Excite-O-Meter | Devices` is available for Windows or Android.

-Please follow the instructions [available in this document](./2_SetupDevices.md) if you want to try the `EoM` with real heart activity data in Unity.
+> [Instructions available in this document](./2_SetupDevices.md) to capture heart activity data from the Polar H10 chest-strap into Unity.

 ## Import the `EoM` Unity package